 Found it?
 Good, move on to making a record.
 But what if you can’t find it in the library, or you’re not sure between a couple of species?
 Well, there are several options now.

 - Providing you have a photo you could submit it to NatureSpot entering ‘?’ instead of the species name.
 Our experts will then try and help you with identification.
 You could also post it on the NatureSpot chat forum to see if other visitors know what it is.
-Once you have begun to record a few species you can join the NatureSpot mentoring scheme, where you can send any photos you need help with direct to an expert for that group.

 - If have a good idea of the species but are not sure then you could submit the record and choose ‘Likely’ or ‘Maybe’ from the form options.
 You don’t need to be 100% certain in order to submit a record.